What parents need to know about pigeon-toed or in-toeing

 In-toeing is typically caused by a curvature of the foot or a slight rotation of bones in the leg.
 There are three main physical issues that contribute to these causes and it is possible for a child to experience all three.

-When should a parent consult their child’s doctor?
+When should a parent consult their child’s doctor or an orthopaedic specialist?

 In rare cases, in-toeing and gait abnormalities can relate to other medical issues like cerebral palsy or spina bifida.
 If you are concerned about the way your child walks, talk with your child’s pediatrician to determine if testing, treatment or referral to an orthopaedic specialist is needed.